MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-fx.md

 ## Use Power Fx in Power Pages

 Within a Power Pages website, Power Fx is available as an expression language for use with the following components and their attributes.
-This functionality facilitates the dynamic assignment of values based on the outcomes of Power Fx expressions.
+This functionality allows the dynamic assignment of values based on the outcomes of Power Fx expressions.

 |Component  |Properties  |
 |---------|---------|